soniclavier/bigdata-notebook/_posts/2017-13-19-flink-queryable-state-part-2.markdown

 This is part 2 of the blog Queryable States in Apache Flink.
 In the previous [blog](flink_queryable_state1.html), we saw how Apache Flink enabled Queryable States.
 In this part, we will create a Streaming Job with Queryable States and create a QueryClient to query the state.
 I assume that Flink is already installed and setup.
 If not you can check out my earlier blog post on installation [here](flink_start.html).
 I will be using a Tumbling window in this example, to read about Windows in Flink, please read [this](flink_streaming.html) blog post.

 All the code used in this blog post will be available on my [GitHub](https://github.com/soniclavier/hadoop_datascience/tree/master/flink/src/main/scala/com/vishnu/flink/streaming/queryablestate) <i class="fa fa-github" aria-hidden="true"></i>.
+*Note: The implementation of QueryClient is specific to Flink 1.2.0*

 ### **Creating the Pipeline**
 Let us now create a streaming job with QueryableState.
 In this example, our input is climate log which is of the format `country, state, temperature, humidity` where country and state are Strings, temperature and humidity are Floats.
 We will first create case class to hold these logs.